kubernetes/community/contributors/devel/development.md

 Please [install it locally][etcd-install] to run local integration tests.

 ### Development using local cluster
-After installing etcd, we recommend running a local cluster for development purpose.
-Refer this [tutorial](https://kubernetes-v1-4.github.io/docs/getting-started-guides/locally/) for more information.
+After installing etcd, you may run a local cluster with one node for development purpose.
+Refer [this](https://kubernetes-v1-4.github.io/docs/getting-started-guides/locally/#starting-the-cluster) for more information.

 ### Go